-There are two types of smoke alarm;
+There are four main types of smoke alarm:

 The Fire Service recommend that you install at least one smoke alarm on every level of your home.
 In addition, it is wise to install extra alarms in rooms containing large appliances, such as televisions or freezers.
 Fit smoke alarms where you can hear them if you are asleep - on an upstairs landing close to the bedrooms, or in the hallway between living and sleeping areas if your living space is on one floor.
 Don't install smoke alarms in the bathroom as steam may set these off accidentally.